The Symfony Glossary

 vendordirectory.
 See The Architecture: Using Vendors.

 - YAML is a recursive acronym for "YAML Ain't a Markup Language".
-It's a lightweight, humane data serialization language used extensively in Symfony's configuration files.
+It's a lightweight, human friendly data serialization language used extensively in Symfony's configuration files.
 See the The Yaml Component chapter.

 This work is licensed under a Creative Commons Attribution-Share Alike 3.0 Unported License .